FAQ

 During a campaign, you can expect to engage with coworkers, hold informational meetings, and vote on union representation.
 Teamsters representatives provide guidance, resources, and legal support to help employees understand their rights and navigate the process.

 No, it is illegal for an employer to fire or punish workers for organizing or participating in union activities.
 Unions provide legal support to ensure that workers are protected during the organizing process, and you have rights under the National Labor Relations Act (NLRA) that shield you from unfair treatment for trying to improve your workplace.
-For more information on organizing and workers' rights you can visit the NLRB (National Labor Relations Board) for Private Sector Employees or PERC (Public Employment Relations Commission) for Public Sector Employees.

 Teamsters members have access to a robust pension plan, which is negotiated in union contracts to provide members with financial security after retirement.
 The specifics vary by contract but are designed to support you in retirement.
-For more information on retirement look in our resources section to find details about your plan.

 The pension plan works as a defined benefit plan, meaning it guarantees a specific retirement benefit based on your years of service and contributions.
 This allows members to retire with a predictable income.

 Health benefits vary depending on the contract and employer but often include comprehensive healthcare, dental, and vision coverage.
 Teamsters negotiators work to secure the best possible healthcare options for members and their families.
-For more information on health benefits look in our resources section to find details about your plan.

 Yes, many Teamsters contracts include healthcare benefits that extend to spouses and dependents, ensuring coverage for members’ families.
 Be sure to check your specific contract for details on family coverage.